 University of California Essays

-The UC personal insight questions are their own unique challenge, and not just because of what they’re asking.
+The UC Personal Insight Questions are their own unique challenge, and not just because of what they’re asking.
 These essays offer a wide array of choices—eight total.
 An applicant will write four, at 350 words each.
-Of all the essays we work on, we feel that the UC essays give applicants the best possible opportunity to show different aspects of their life as a student and a person.
+Of all the essays we work on, we feel that the UC essays give admissions officers the most comprehensive view of an applicant.

 - Via telephone or video chat, we will discuss the UC prompts, identifying which four the applicant is most excited about.
 Once we choose the four, we will tackle them two at a time.
 We’ll talk through the first prompt, then teach them how to create a structure for the first two essays, which the applicant will then use to write a first draft of both.